 Propane Gas also uses Ethyl Mercaptan to give the gas a “rotten egg” smell.
 Propane gas is heavier than air and can collect in low areas or pits increasing risk of explosion.
 Propane can also lose its odor, this is called odor fade which can prevent a leak from being detected and people who have a diminished sense of smell may not be able to rely upon this safety mechanism and some small leaks are not as easy to smell.

 Our Gas Leak Inspection Process

+Sherwood Inspection Services has helped homeowners in Connecticut detect hidden gas leaks for years to help protect their health and their investment.
 We use a handheld gas leak detector to trace the visible and accessible gas piping within the home, concentrating on unions (connections with in the piping) and any accessible appliance connectors.
 This can also be used to detect leaks at or near a gas meter.